Recreation's Fitness & Well-being

 Group Fitness Classes

 All of our group fitness classes are open to students, faculty and staff.
 Recreation's classes are taught by current students, staff and outside instructors.
 Each instructor holds a certification in the class being offered and will provide a structured session that engages class participants.
-There is no registration required for these classes.
-They are held on a first come first serve basis.
+Classes are held on a first come first serve basis.
+Participants must sign in at the door.

 Rock Climbing Shuttle:

-Our group fitness class schedule will change between semesters, but class participants can expect to see an average of two different types of fitness offerings per day.
+Our fitness schedule may change each semester, but class participants can expect to see at least one class offering per day.
 Registration for classes is on a first come first serve basis.
-Plan to show up 10minutes early for our more popular classes to guarantee a space.
-For up to date information on all fitness classes please follow our social media accounts.
+Plan to show up 10-minutes early for our more popular classes to guarantee a space.
+For up to date information on all fitness classes please follow our social media accounts listed below.

 Off Campus Fitness Options